"Representative government and trial by jury are the heart and lungs of liberty." – John Adams, 1774

 A: Cases that come before juries are divided into two general classes – civil and criminal.
 In a civil trial, two parties are in dispute over private rights.
 In a criminal trial, two parties are in dispute over a criminal charge.
 The two types of cases are handled in much the same way.
 In a civil trial, the person who brings the first complaint is called the plaintiff.
 The person the plaintiff files the complaint against is the defendant.
 In a criminal trial, a government (local, state, federal) brings the case.
 When a government makes the complaint, it is referred to as the prosecutor.
 The person the government makes the complaint against is the defendant.

 It is important to keep in mind that both a civil and a criminal trial can result from the same incident.
 An example would be a drunk driver causing an accident.
 In the case of a drunk driver, the state would bring a criminal case for driving under the influence (DUI).
-The person who got hit by the drunk driver can also bring a civil suit for injuries that he or she sustained, and for property damage resulting from the collision.
+The person who got hit by the drunk driver can also bring a civil suit for injuries that sustained and for property damage resulting from the collision.

 All Rights Reserved